 United Way Celebrating 65 Years In Our Community

-The United Way is a system of voluntary fundraising, allocating, and planning services for individuals in Guernsey and Noble counties.
+The United Way is a system of voluntary fundraising, allocating, and planning services for individuals in Guernsey, Monroe and Noble counties.
 The purpose of the United Way is to use funds pledged to the annual campaign and distribute them to affiliated agencies to make our non-profit system as efficient, effective and relevant as possible in resolving basic social and health problems.
 In fulfilling this purpose, United Way has an obligation to be sensitive and responsive to changing conditions, attitudes, needs, and demands relating to the primary objective of the organizations…to bring a better quality of life to people in Guernsey and Noble Counties.

-“Volunteers make United Way work,” said Humphrey.
-“Without them, this would never happen.
-From the Board members, to the committee members, to the people who donate money and items, we are all focused on one goal, and that is making Guernsey County a better place to live and raise a family.”
+Volunteers make United Way work.
+Without them, this would never happen.
+From the Board members, to the committee members, to the people who donate money and items, we are all focused on one goal, and that is making Guernsey, Monroe and Noble Counties better places to live and raise a family.

-“Everyone in our counties benefits from contributions to the United Way”, said Humphrey.
-“Practically all of the money collected through our annual campaign is used to meet local needs through local organizations.
-Close to half the population of Guernseyand Noble counties have received some type of assistance through the United Way Affiliated agencies.”
+Everyone in our counties benefits from contributions to the United Way.
+83% of the money collected through our annual campaign is used to meet local needs through local organizations.
+Close to half the population of Guernsey, Monroe and Noble counties have received some type of assistance through the United Way Affiliated agencies.

 United Way agencies apply every year for funds.
 Each year agencies complete an application for funding which allows the applying agency to tell what the money awarded will be used for.
 All agencies are welcome to apply for funding, including those which have never been funded.
 All applying agencies must meet the requirements of the United Way, which includes being a 501c3 tax exempt agency, having a local board of directors, and must also meet one of the fields of service.

-“One thing that I find amazing is that over the last 10 years, United Way has allocated approximately $1.5 million in total to our local agencies for them to assist the people of Guernsey and Noble Counties,” said Humphrey.
-“That money came from right here in the community and it stayed in the community to help those in need.”
+Over the last 10 years, United Way of Guernsey, Monroe and Noble Counties has allocated approximately $1.5 million in total to our local agencies for them to assist the people of Guernsey, Monroe and Noble Counties.
+That money came from right here in the community and it stayed in the community to help those in need.